MicrosoftDocs/sql-docs/docs/advanced-analytics/python/setup-python-machine-learning-services.md

 ###  <a name="bkmk_configureAccounts"></a> Enable implied authentication for Launchpad account group

 During setup, a number of new Windows user accounts are created for the purpose of running tasks under the security token of the [!INCLUDE[rsql_launchpad_md](../../includes/rsql-launchpad-md.md)] service.
-When a user sends a Python or R script from an external client, [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] will activate an available worker account, map it to the identity of the calling user, and run the script on behalf of the user.
+When a user sends a Python or R script from an external client, [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] activates an available worker account, maps it to the identity of the calling user, and runs the script on behalf of the user.

 This is called *implied authentication*, and is a service of the database engine that supports secure execution of external scripts in SQL Server 2016 and SQL Server 2017.